Our latest insights

 • Encouraging collaboration between members

-• Delivering member engagement groups (called Projects and Sprints) to deliver agreed policy objectives with the support of and involving our members
+• Delivering member engagement groups (called Projects and Sprints) to achieve agreed policy objectives with the support of and involving our members

 • Running high quality events using different formats and delivery channels